COP3530/edugator-content/sets-maps-hash-tables/sets-and-maps/lesson.md

 # Hash Sets and Hash Maps

 **Hash sets** and **hash maps**, also known as unordered sets and unordered maps, are implemented using hash tables.
-This allows for constant-time insertion, deletion, and searching of elements on average.
+This allows for elements to be inserted, deleted, and searched in O(1) time on average and O(n) time in the worst case.

 In C++, `std::unordered_set` and `std::unordered_map` are implemented as hash sets and hash maps, respectively.
 Elements are stored based on their hash values, which makes the exact order of elements unpredictable to the user.